LoyolaChicagoCS/gradhandbook/source/regulations.rst

 If you *neglect to request a Leave*, the return process is longer and less sure:

-You need to fill out the **Reinstatement** form, http://www.luc.edu/media/lucedu/gradschool/pdfs/Reinstatement%20Request.pdf, and return it to the GPD (preferably as an emailed electronic scan).
+You need to fill out the **Reinstatement** form, http://www.luc.edu/media/lucedu/gradschool/pdfs/Reinstatement%20Request.pdf, and return it to the |gpd| (preferably as an emailed electronic scan).

 .. note::
     Besides the reinstatement form itself being filled out you need to return a document with two other parts: